rejas/MMM-MotionDetector/README.md

 So far I only used a [PlayStation3 Eye Webcam](https://en.wikipedia.org/wiki/PlayStation_Eye) for motion-detection at my MagicMirror.
 If you have successfully used this module with any other webcam, I'd be happy to hear about it.

+[Brian Hepler](https://github.com/BrianHepler) has successfully tested this module with a generic Raspberry Pi camera module and an RPi4

 If you want to use the wired PI-camera follow these steps provided by [@rev138](https://github.com/rejas/MMM-MotionDetector/issues/8#issuecomment-483356950):

     - Open /etc/modules-load.d/modules.conf